Final report for GNE19-201

 Soil and manure collection

-We collected soil from the top 10 cm of a fallow control plot at the Cornell Recreation Connection (Freese Road, Ithaca NY) agricultural research plots in the Caneseraga CaB soil series, an agricultural soil characteristic of New York’s Finger Lakes region.
-We collected manure samples from four organic dairy farms in the region.
+We collected soil from the top 10 cm of a fallow control plot (Cornell Recreation Connection, Freese Road, Ithaca NY) in the Caneseraga CaB soil series, an agricultural soil characteristic of New York’s Finger Lakes region.
+We collected manure samples from four organic dairy farms.
+We collected manure from organic dairy farms to reduce risk of antimicrobials present in manure (USDA organically marketed livestock cannot be treated with antibiotics) and confirmed with each farm that no animals had been treated with antibiotics or alternative organically approved therapies in the recent past).
 On a per cow basis, farm 1 was 100% grass-fed with 0 kg grain/day, while farms 2, 3, and 4 fed 1.4 kg grain/day (3 lb/day), 4.5 kg grain/day (10 lb/day), and 17.2 kg grain/day (38 lb grain/day), respectively, at the time of manure collection.
 This diversity of feeding practices is representative of farms in the region.
-We combined manure from the four farms in a 1:1:1:1 by dry mass ratio to achieve an average manure composition for our experiments.
+We combined the four manures in a 1:1:1:1 by dry mass ratio to achieve an average manure composition.
 All manures were individually analyzed for bulk parameters.
-Manure and soil were twice autoclaved at 135°C for 25 min to sterilize, then oven dried before experimental use.
+All solids were twice autoclaved at 135°C for 25 min to sterilize and oven-dried before use.
+Batches and column experiments were spiked with pure erythromycin, representative an unchanged, biologically reactive antimicrobial upon excretion.

 Bulk parameter characterization

-We measured bulk solid parameters to understand the environment of the adsorption experiments and allow comparison between treatments.
-We obtained bulk density, pH, particle size distribution, electrical conductivity, organic matter loss on ignition, surface area, pore size, and zeta potential for both manure and soil substrates (Table 2).
-We also obtained percent sand, silt and clay for the soil.
-We tested both oven-dried and autoclaved then oven dried samples for the manure and the soil to assess the effect of substrate preparation on bulk parameters.
+We measured bulk solid parameters to understand the adsorption environment and allow comparison between treatments.
+We obtained bulk density, pH, particle size distribution, electrical conductivity, organic matter loss-on-ignition, surface area, pore size, and zeta potential for both manure and soil substrates (Table 1).
+We also obtained percent sand, silt, and clay for the soil.
+We tested both oven-dried and autoclaved then oven-dried samples to assess the effect of substrate preparation on bulk parameters and chose to use autoclaved solids to reduce influence of biological activity (all autoclaved versus oven dried bulk parameters are recorded in Supplemental Table S1) .

 Batch equilibrium adsorption experiments

-Oven dried manure and/or soil were added to each batch and volume brought up to 150 mL with deionized water after erythromycin addition.
-To determine solids ratios for experimental use, differing solid masses (0.01 g, 0.05 g, 0.5 g, 5 g, 15 g) were tested to determine detectable adsorption of erythromycin (at 667 ppb) for both soil and manure (Figure S1).
-Preliminary manure tests resulted in no adsorption across the treatments, leading to the two-phased equilibrium experiment discussed below.
-Soil solids ratio of 5 g/150 mL was chosen as the first solid ratio tested with significant adsorption.
-For the combined manure and soil experiment (SM treatment), 5 g soil with 0.5 g manure was used.
+Oven-dried solids were added to each batch and volume brought up to 150 mL with deionized water after erythromycin (Cayman Chemical, item #: 16486, purity >98%) addition.
+To determine solids ratios for experimental use, differing solid masses (0.01 g, 0.05 g, 0.5 g, 5 g, 15 g) were tested to determine detectable adsorption of erythromycin (at 667 ppb) (Supplemental Figure S1).
+Preliminary manure tests resulted in no adsorption across treatments, leading to the two-phased equilibrium experiment discussed below.
+Soil solid ratio of 5 g/150 mL was chosen as the first solid ratio tested with significant adsorption.
+For combined manure and soil experiments (SM treatment), 5 g soil with 0.5 g manure was used for a soil : dry manure ratio of 10:1 by mass.
+This ratio would be representative of the site of surface soil - manure contact after field application using a manure spreader.
 All batch experiments were in 250 mL amber glass vials.
-All amber glass vials were sonicated and autoclaved prior to usage and left on a rotating shaker in the dark for the duration of the experiment.
-Control reactors with no solids were prepared in the same conditions as treatment reactors.
-Because preliminary erythromycin showed no adsorption to manure-only treatments, no additional manure-only experiments were conducted.
+All amber glass vials were sonicated and autoclaved prior to usage and left in a dark, rotating shaker for the duration of the experiment.
+Control reactors with no solids were prepared in the same conditions.
+Because preliminary experiments with manure showed no erythromycin adsorption, no additional manure-only experiments were conducted.

 Soil adsorption equilibration time

-We defined the adsorption equilibration time to be the first sample that was not statistically different from both the previous (t-1) and next (t+1) samples using a Wilcox Rank Sum Test (with p-value < 0.1 indicating statistical difference).
-We also obtained first order reaction kinetics (Eq.
+We defined the adsorption equilibrium time to be the first sample with no statistical difference from both the previous (t-1) and next (t+1) samples using a Wilcox Rank Sum Test (with p-value < 0.1 indicating statistical difference).
+We calculated first order reaction kinetics (Eq.
 1),

 where qt is the amount of erythromycin adsorbed at time t, qe is the amount of erythromycin adsorbed at equilibrium, and k1 is the kinetic rate constant.